Can You Finance a Phone with Bad Credit?

 Phones and finances

-Fixing your financial situation can feel like a Catch-22: You need a better job to make more money, but you need a phone to land that job and you need more money to buy a phone.
-But hopefully, this advice can help you on your journey to better credit and a better phone plan.
+Fixing your financial situation can feel like a Catch-22: You need a better job to make more money, but you likely need a phone to land a job, and you need more money to buy a phone.
+Hopefully this advice can help you on your journey to better credit and a better phone plan.